thomassuedbroecker/watson-nlp-custom-init-container/README.md

 In context to our project we can map the steps like this:

 1. In [`Watson Studio`](https://cloud.ibm.com/catalog/services/watson-studio) we created the model.
 For example we followed the steps in the blog post [`Watson NLP for Embed customize a classification model and use it on your local machine`](https://suedbroecker.net/2023/01/26/watson-nlp-for-embed-customize-a-classification-model-and-use-it-on-your-local-machine/)
-2. In this project we will create `model init container image` on the local machine
+2. In this project we will create a `model init container image` on the local machine
 3. In the bash script automation we will:

     * Upload the `model init container image` to the IBM CLoud registry